togfoxy/Autarky2/README.md

 - after bartering they will travel to their house (or random location on the map)
 - they will eat if they have food
 - they will heal if they are wounded
-- they will pay taxes they owe
+- they will pay taxes they owe (sales tax can be adjusted)
-- they will draw from your treasury if they are hungry and broke
+- they will draw from your treasury if they are hungry and broke (social security)

 Fluid economy
 =============